 - Electronic signatures that are intended to be the equivalent of handwritten signatures

-FDA 21 CFR Part 11 helps organizations reduce the cost of managing and documenting their entire labeling lifecycle, from routing and approval workflow, version control and comparison, to audit trails and reports.
+FDA 21 CFR Part 11 can help organizations reduce the cost of managing and documenting their entire labeling lifecycle, from routing and approval workflow, version control and comparison, to audit trails and reports.